DONATE

 July 2, 2015

 Defense lawyer Mohammad Moghimi, who spent four days in detention for shaking hands with his female client, insists there are no legal grounds for the charge against him.
-“I hope they will stop pursuing this matter because the charge leveled against me does not have any legal basis.
-It’s ...
+“I hope they will stop pursuing this matter because the charge leveled against me does not have any legal basis. ...

 Facebook User Will Not Be Executed, Lawyer Says